jackrifkin/scraibble/README.md

 The `scrabble_gym.py` file contains a gym implementation of the game, Scrabble, and can be interacted with using the `reset()`, `step()` and `render()` methods.

 A gradient descent training program is defined in the `descent_training.py` file.
 The program initializes the gym environment initialization, generates moves, evaluates heuristics, interacts with the gym environment, and plots the results.

+The `util.py` file contains methods used by both the gym and gradient descent training to evaluate shared metrics, and is where our logic for generating moves lies.

 ## Virtual Environment Setup (optional)
 (Only do the first step once, after you initially clone the repo)